 We don’t just learn about our world by reading the glossy pages in our history textbooks.
 We learn even more from the images and words we consume all day, every day for the rest of our lives — whether they’re shown on a computer screen or at the movie theater.

 And when those images and words only show a part of the population, a part of the world, a part of the truth?
 We end up with a skewed world picture.

 Dr. Darnell Hunt, the Director of UCLA’s Ralph J. Bunche Center for African American Studies, says that “the more TV you watch, the more media you consume, the more likely it is that media ― almost like radiation ― builds up.”

 What we view or read about in the media ends up becoming part of our life experience, especially if we have less experience interacting with the world.
 It shapes our world views of minorities, women, countries, events — even ourselves.

 So when we give a voice to people of color, all of our worlds open up.
 All of our experiences expand.
 And we’re able to challenge stereotypes and beliefs that people have in a way that’s safe and positive.

-When I went to University, I remember a classmate of mine sharing that when she was about 7 years old, she had drawn a self-portrait, picturing herself as a white girl, with straight blonde hair, and blue eyes — even though she was a young black girl, with brown kinky hair, and dark brown eyes.
+When I went to University, a classmate of mine shared a self-portrait she drew when she was 7 years old.
+The picture was of a white girl with straight blonde hair and blue eyes — even though she was a young black girl, with brown kinky hair, and dark brown eyes.